EdwinnaElbert/get_month/readme.txt

 If you have a Windows Machine, you can install Ruby using the Ruby Installer here http://rubyinstaller.org.
 Further reading on ruby installation: https://www.ruby-lang.org/en/documentation/installation/#apt.

-Place your text file into the get_month directory.
+Run $ git clone https://github.com/EdwinnaElbert/get_month in your terminal.
-Open your terminal, cd into that directory.
+Place your text file into the get_month directory. cd into that directory.
 Run $ bundle install
 Run $ irb
 Run $ load 'get_month.rb'